junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Dean wrt Doctor/River: "I guess a thousand year age difference isn't a problem then."
 "You got anything to say about that?"
 "What?
 No, no, of course not."
 (Dean unintentionally glance at Cas, finding him look at him too) "We were married when I was half-way killing him and he was trying to save the world.
 It's complicated."
 Dean grins: "Isn't it always?" (unintentionally meet Cas's eyes again)

 Amy: "Husband, run!"
 River: "Husband, shut up!"
 Dean: (swallow) others: (amused, glimpse at Dean/Cas) Dean: (blush)

+why infected/weeping angel sends people back/touch them: (Cas's theory) maybe not to harm them, but asking for help, angels have instinct to heal by touch, so they're looking for touch to self-cure, or they're too lonely, so they capture these humans to keep themselves accompany; (Doctor's theory) they feed on time energy, they capture these human for food source; (Dean's theory) they're and they've always been bastards, so they're just continuing being bastards, want to feed *and* attract more angels and hunters over, so they can spread the disease and get more food; or that's the karma for them, about time they pay for being assholes all these times (which pains Cas to think any of them deserve this bc he can hear the angels' screaming of pain even if they're not really alive as stones)

+why weeping angels everywhere, Cas back from Purgatory only a week ago: time travel, if they exist at one point of time, they're in all the time, that's why no one knows where they come from: chronologically they didn't exist a week ago, that's the ground zero, but ever since then, they spread to the whole time flux

 Reuse River's confession lines when she doesn't recognize 12th Doctor in S09E13 "The Husbands of River Song", loving Doctor is like loving stars themselves, doesn't expect sunset to admire you back (Dean's the same with Cas): "The Doctor does not and has never loved me.
 I'm not lying.
 But **whoever said he loved me back?
 He's the Doctor.
 He doesn't go around falling in love with people.** And if you think he's anything that small or that ordinary, then you haven't the first idea of what you're dealing with.
 God knows where he is now but I promise you he's doing whatever the hell he wants and not giving a damn about me.
 And **I'm just fine with that.** **When you love the Doctor, it's like loving the stars themselves.
 You don't expect a sunset to admire you back.** And if I happen to find myself in danger, let me tell you, **the Doctor is not stupid enough, or sentimental enough, and he is certainly not in love enough to find himself standing in it with me!**" "Hello, sweetie."
 "You are so doing those roots."
 "What, the roots of the sunset?"
 "Don't you dare."
 "I'll have to check with the stars themselves."
 "Oh, shut up."